KamilBartosik/OOP_BlackJackGame/README.md

-# Black Jack game created by using oriented object programming (in progress...)
+# Black Jack game created by using oriented object programming
 -------------
-Description will be added in the future...
+To play the game run the 'play.py' file.